Digital Media Solutions: Performance Ad Tech Firm Transitions to Lender Ownership

 | Restructuring advisor | Portage Point Partners |

 Solicitation and confirmation.
-The confirmation order approved the disclosure statement and confirmed the plan at a combined hearing on January 15, 2025.
+The Confirmation Order approved the disclosure statement and confirmed the plan at a combined hearing on January 15, 2025.
 The order set a voting record date and an objection deadline, and the court's findings of fact and conclusions of law treated the disclosure statement and plan as a single package, moving the case directly into post confirmation administration.

 Business Model and Revenue Mix